 This spring, we launched our first session of classes online using collaborative online tools.
 Learn how our Immersive Program pushed the boundaries of online education this spring.

-Accepting rolling applications for the 2021 Spring Session starting April 6th.
-Please apply by April 2nd, 2021.
+Accepting rolling applications for the 2021 Fall Session starting September 14th.

 • Extend your art practice into the digital realm

 • Learn how to create an interactive experience

 • Scope the production of technical artworks

 • Learn how to teach others artistic coding

 • Be able to troubleshoot and solve problems independently

 • Build a portfolio of 10+ creative code projects

 • A network of peers, alumni, and professionals